Anthony-cloud-1/mcf_shuttle_bot/README.md

 - Complete a ride
 - Get notified about workday start and end times
 - Automatic completion of rides
+- Restricted use to only specific groups or chats
+- Nofications pausing

 ## Usage